Phalcode/gamevault-docs/docs/client-docs/setup.md

 winget install gamevault
 ```

-This process should be straightforward and will only take a few minutes.
-After installing, proceed to [Initial Configuration](#initial-configuration).
+After installation, continue with [Initial Configuration](#initial-configuration).

 ### Alternative Installation Options

-If, for some reason, you prefer not to use the Microsoft Store or are using a different platform, there are several other methods available to install the GameVault Client Application.
+If you do not want to use the Microsoft Store, or you are on another platform, use one of the alternatives below.

 :::warning
-Please not that any other method than installing it from the Microsoft Store is **less supported** and **unrecommended** and should only be used as a last resort.
-Also be aware [that you will be responsible for managing updates manually!](updating-client.md#other-sources)
+Please note that every option outside the Microsoft Store is less supported and should be treated as a fallback.
+You will also need to [manage updates manually](updating-client.md#other-sources).
 :::

 #### Option 1: Obtain Pre-Built Artifacts from GitHub